-How To: Setup Ubuntu as a dual boot in Windows 7 box
+A tutorial on how to Setup Ubuntu as a dual boot in Windows 7.

-Can I install Ubuntu in my desktop or laptop without messing my Windows 7 installation?
+Can I install Ubuntu on my desktop or laptop without messing with my Windows 7 installation?
 How the dual boot would work?
 Do I get to choose the operating system before booting starts?
 A lot of people wondering about this feasibility.
-To help those and all, this guide provides a detailed step-by-step process with screen shots to achieve a working dual boot box for Ubuntu and Windows 7.
+To help those and all, this guide provides a detailed step-by-step process with screenshots to achieve a working dual boot box for Ubuntu and Windows 7.

-Whether you are in Laptop or a desktop the below process is same.
-This how-to guide is prepared in a low end desktop keeping in mind all the people who may not have a high end systems available.
+Whether you are on a Laptop or a desktop the below process is the same.
+This how-to guide is prepared on a low-end desktop keeping in mind all the people who may not have a high-end system available.